-APHL supports governmental laboratories working to protect people from chemical exposures through the detection of contaminants — both in people and in the environment.
+APHL supports governmental laboratories working to protect people from chemical, microbiological, and radiological exposures through the detection of contaminants — both in people and in the environment.
 Through technical assistance, training and guidance, APHL strengthens the analytical capability and testing capacity nationally.

 Environmental Health Laboratory Communications Toolkit

-APHL is creating a set of resources for laboratory directors and communications officers to better advocate and promote the role of environmental health testing laboratories:
+APHL has created a set of resources for laboratory directors and communications officers to better advocate and promote the role of environmental health testing laboratories:

 Visit APHL's training search site to find upcoming environmental health-related trainings and events, archived webinars, toolkits and other resources.